DominicTremblay/w2d1-lecture/README.md

 - Testing if a specific functionality of our app is working as expected
 - Usually testing a method or functions

+## End-to-End testing

+- test the actions of what typically the user would do

 ## Test-driven development (TDD)

 Test-driven development (TDD) relies on tests to drive development.